Robbing The Link Vault orange

 This is useful because linking to more than one competitor suggests the site is especially open to linking to other domains.

-Clicking ā€œShow link opportunitiesā€ highlights all the domains that link to your competitors but not to your site.
+Clicking the ā€œShow link opportunitiesā€ button identifies all the domains that link to your competitors but not to your site:

-Clicking the dropdown menu shows information about the links.
+Clicking the dropdown arrow reveals more information about each of the listed domains.

-Now that you know your competitorā€™s backlinks, you need to analyze them closely to find out how they went about acquiring backlinks.
+Now that you know more about your competitorā€™s backlinks, you need to do a competitor backlink analysis to find out how they went about acquiring backlinks.

-This allows you to replicate the link building tactics they have used successfully.
+Your competitor backlink analysis will allow you to replicate the link-building tactics they have used successfully.

 Here are six examples of types of links to look out for and how you can use this information to attract links to your site.